 Brookdale uses three different assessment tools to measure your level of skill and accomplishment in reading, writing, and mathematics.
 This information is then used to determine the most appropriate course placement.
 These assessments are computer based and located in Canvas.
 Each test is untimed so that you can give each question as much thought as you wish.

 - Reading: Brookdale’s Reading Placement Assessment measures your level of skill and accomplishment in reading.
 Using a computer, you will read several texts then respond to multiple-choice questions using what you have read.
 There are 25 questions in the Reading Placement Test.
 Please keep in mind that you can return to re-read the passage at any time.
-Research shows students who practice taking computerized tests and brush up on their reading comprehension skills PRIOR to taking a reading placement test tend to have scores that more accurately reflect their abilities.
-Below are some online resources that provide general reading comprehension practice or reading instruction that will help you prepare: Reading Test Practice

 - Mathematics: Brookdale Community College requires an ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to determine readiness for mathematics courses.
 ALEKS PPL is a web-based program that uses artificial intelligence to map your strengths and weaknesses.
 The Placement Assessment is up to 30 questions and generally takes 60-90 minutes to complete.
 After the Placement Assessment, an individualized Prep and Learning Module is available for you to refresh your knowledge on forgotten topics.
 You then have the opportunity to reassess and improve your placement.
+For more information about the ALEKS Math Placement Test, please click here.

 ALEKS consists of two parts: